 Contradictory image of Baba Yaga

 In all Russian fairy tales, Baba Yaga plays a very important role, but in different stories she acts differently.
-She can be warrior who fights along bogatyrs (i.e. very strong medieval Russian knights).
-She can steal children and lure adults with a purpose to fry and eat them.
+She can be a warrior who fights along bogatyrs (i.e. very strong medieval Russian knights).
+She can kidnap children and lure adults with a purpose to fry and eat them.
 But most often she is gift-maker who helps the protagonist that comes to her as the last hope.
 When the visitor reaches Yaga and asks her for help, she first refuses and tries to scare him off.
 But soon she changes anger for mercy and prepares the banya for the guest to allows him to wash from the road and treats him with a nice food.
 Then she usually gives useful pieces of advice or magical items that give the protagonist special powers and make him almost invulnerable which helps him to carry out his plans and achieve the goal.
 Researchers consider this trait of Baba Yaga the indisputable traces of matriarchy.

 Thus, from the wicked old woman, the kidnapper and the hooligan, Yaga returns to her original image – a kind woman who helps and shows the right way to the ones in need.